OpenClassrooms-Student-Center/community/content/students/Pauline.md

 # One line.
 # If you need more space, go to the next line and add 4 spaces on the left, as in 'description'.
 objective: Développer des applications mobiles sous iOS.
-short_description: Esprit curieux en quête de nouveaux défis
+short_description: Esprit curieux en quête de nouveaux défis.

 # Ne modifiez pas le paramètre 'template', seulement la description
 template: students
-description: tests
+description: J'aime dépasser les difficultés pour mettre en forme mes idées.
+Pour cette raison, le développement d'applications pour mobile — sous iOS — est une profession qui m'attire.

 # image must be located in content/images/students
 # name should be the same as this file.
 Eg: celinemartinet.png
-image: Alexis.jpg
+image: Pauline.jpeg

 # Change this to True when you do you pull request.
 public: True